zxjinn/consul_package_fpm/README.md

 ## Usage
 There are two scripts to assist in the building process [build_deb.sh](build_deb.sh) for Debian/Ubuntu systems and [build_rpm.sh](build_rpm.sh) for RHEL/CentOS systems (untested).

-I use this to build new Consul packages with Jenkins `jenkins_build.sh` which only outputs Debian packages and is intended to be run on Debian-based systems with a working RVM installation that has the proper Ruby version installed (see [.ruby-version](.ruby-version)), however pull requests are welcomed.
+I use this to build new Consul packages with Jenkins `jenkins_build.sh` which only outputs Debian packages and is intended to be run on Debian-based systems with Ruby installed.
+If RVM is installed on the system it will attempt to use the version of Ruby found in [.ruby-version](.ruby-version), so ensure it's installed beforehand.
+Pull requests are welcomed for any changes.

 All build scripts take the following environment variables:
 * `BUILD_NUMBER` The build number of the package.
 Jenkins sets this automatically.
 For the default see: [build_number](build_number)